-Our strategy is to provide complete IC solutions for our customers, innovate with purpose to build on leadership in our key markets and expand our presence to become a global leader in semiconductor power and sensing solutions for motion control and energy efficient systems in automotive and industrial applications.
+Our strategy is to provide complete IC solutions for our customers, innovate with purpose to build on leadership in our key markets and expand our presence to become a global leader in power and sensing solutions for motion control and energy efficient systems in automotive and industrial applications.

 Invest in research and development that is market-aligned and focused on targeted portfolio expansion.
+We believe that our investments in research and development in the areas of product design, automotive-grade wafer fabrication technology and IC packaging development are critical to maintaining our competitive advantage.
 In both the automotive and industrial markets, major technology shifts driven by disruptive technologies are creating high-growth opportunities in areas such as xEVs, ADAS, Industry 4.0, data centers and green energy applications.
 We believe the convergence of requirements for intelligence and energy efficiency within these emerging markets is directly aligned with our core competencies.
+Our knowledge of customers' end systems has driven an expansion of our sensor IC and power solutions to enable these new technologies.
 By aligning our research and development investments with disruptive technology trends while undergoing a rigorous return on investment ("ROI") review, we believe we can deliver an attractive combination of growth and profitability.

-Emphasize our automotive "first" philosophy to align our product development with the most rigorous applications and safety standards.
-We are a leading supplier of magnetic sensor ICs for the automotive market because we have been intentional about incorporating support for the stringent automotive operating voltages, temperature ranges and safety and reliability standards into every part of our operations, from design to manufacturing.
+Leverage our automotive "first" philosophy to align our product development with the most rigorous applications and safety standards.
+We are the leading supplier of magnetic sensor ICs for the automotive market because we have been intentional about incorporating support for the stringent automotive safety and reliability standards into every part of our operations, from design to manufacturing.
+By designing our products from the ground up to operate at high temperatures and at high voltages, we have built a strong technical reputation among our automotive customers.
 We believe our focus on meeting or exceeding industry standards as the baseline for product development increases our opportunity in the automotive market as customers look for trusted suppliers to deliver highly reliable solutions for rapidly growing emerging markets.
+For example, the rise in HEVs and EVs has dramatically increased the variety and complexity of components needed to support modern powertrains.
+We believe our philosophy of designing for automotive safety and reliability gives us a meaningful lead over new entrants attempting to enter the automotive market by modifying existing solutions originally developed for consumer and other less demanding applications.
+We also believe we can use our expertise in designing for the automotive market and our expanding product portfolio to capitalize on increasing demand among industrial customers for ruggedized solutions that meet the highest quality and reliability standards.
 Additionally, in our experience, demand for solutions that meet or exceed stringent safety and reliability specifications supports higher ASPs and lower ASP declines over time than are typical for our industry.

-Invest to lead in chosen markets and apply our intellectual property and technology to pursue adjacent growth markets.
-We intend to continue to invest in technology advancements and our intellectual property portfolio to maintain the number one market share position in magnetic sensor ICs and achieve leadership positions in power ICs within our target markets.
-We believe we can maximize our investments by utilizing our proven technology and existing research and development, sales and support efforts to take advantage of synergistic opportunities in new, adjacent growth markets.
+Invest to lead in chosen markets and leverage our intellectual property and technology to pursue adjacent growth markets.
+We intend to continue to invest in technology advancements and our intellectual property portfolio to maintain the number one market share position in magnetic sensors and achieve leadership positions in power ICs within our target markets.
+We believe we can maximize our investments by leveraging our proven technology and existing research and development, sales and support efforts to take advantage of synergistic opportunities in new, adjacent growth markets.
 For example: